A Survey on Large Language Model based Autonomous Agents: LLM-based Autonomous Agent Construction

-\quad $\bullet$ \textit{Altering Internal States.} Actions taken by agent can also change the agent itself, including updating memories, forming new plans, acquiring novel knowledge, and more.
+\textbf{Action Impact}: Action impact refers to the consequences of an agent’s actions.
+While the range of possible impacts is vast, we highlight a few key examples for clarity: (1) \textit{Changing Environments.} Agents can directly alter environment states by actions, such as moving their positions, collecting items, constructing buildings, etc. For instance, in GITM~\cite{zhu2023ghost} and Voyager~\cite{wang2023voyager}, the environments are changed by the actions of the agents in their task completion process.
+Specifically, when an agent collects resources—such as harvesting three pieces of wood—the resources disappear from the environment.
+(2) \textit{Altering Internal States.} Actions taken by the agent can also change the agent itself, including updating memories, forming new plans, acquiring novel knowledge, and more.
 For example, in Generative Agents~\cite{park2023generative}, memory streams are updated after performing actions within the system.
-SayCan~\cite{ahn2022can} enables agents to take actions to update understandings of the environment and thus adapt the subsequent behaviors.
+Similarly, SayCan~\cite{ahn2022can} enables agents to take actions to update understandings of the environment.
+(3) \textit{Triggering New Actions.} In task completion processes, one action often leads to subsequent actions.
+For example, in Voyager~\cite{wang2023voyager}, once the agent has gathered the necessary resources, it triggers the construction of buildings.

-\quad $\bullet$ \textit{Triggering New Actions.} For most LLM-based autonomous agents, actions are usually taken in a sequential manner, that is, the former action can trigger the next new action.
-For example, Voyager~\cite{wang2023voyager} seeks to construct buildings after collecting the environmental resources in Minecraft scenario.
-Generative Agents\cite{park2023generative} firstly decomposes the plans into sub-goals, and then conducts a series of related actions to complete each sub-goal.

-\quad $\bullet$ \textit{Impacting Human Perceptions.} The language, imagery and other modalities from actions directly influence user perceptions and experiences.
-For example, CAMEL~\cite{li2023camel} generates utterances that are coherent, informative, and engaging for conversational agents.
-ViperGPT~\cite{suris2023vipergpt} produces visuals that are realistic, diverse, and relevant for image generation tasks.
-HuggingGPT~\cite{shen2023hugginggpt} can generate visual outputs, such as images, to extend human perceptions into the realm of visual experiences.
-Moreover, HuggingGPT can also generate multimodal outputs, such as code, music, and video, to enrich human interactions with different media forms.